A cron job that could save you from a ransomware attack

 Amazon Web Services offers a command line interface tool for doing just about everything with your AWS set up, including a straightforward

 s3 sync command for recursively copying new and updated files to your S3 storage buckets.
 As a storage method for back up data, S3 is a stable and inexpensive choice.
+You can even turn on versioning in your bucket.

 The syntax for interacting with directories is fairly straightforward, and you can directly indicate your S3 bucket as an